empanadita-games/tezoro-react/README.md

 Acquire an NFT

 The player visits a hat shop called FXHAT and gets airdropped a random hat to his ghostnet wallet, as a memento of his adventure.
+This is done through another webrequest with a random token_id chosen by Unity.

 # Phase 4
 ## Ciudad Tezoro